coders-school/pre_work/README.md

 - Download and install your favourite IDE - CLion, VS Code (free), QtCreator (free) or any other that can handle CMake builds
 - Download MinGW compiler (g++, make, cmake, gdb) or
-- Download and install Visual Studio (IDE + MSVC compiler)
+- Download and install Visual Studio Community Edition (IDE + MSVC compiler)

 ## Software installation for Linux
 For Linux please install:
-- your favourite IDE - CLion (paid), VS Code (free), QtCreator (free), vim (free :D) or any other that can handle CMake builds
+- your favourite IDE - CLion (paid), VS Code (free), QtCreator (free), vim or any other that can handle CMake builds
 - g++ >= 7 or clang++ >= 5
 - valgrind
 - cmake >= 3.6